-As of June 30, 2006, we were party to certain off balance sheet arrangements consisting of standby letters of credit and construction commitments.
-Our outstanding letters of credit at June 30, 2006 totaled \$7.5 million consisting of: (i) \$554,000 related to 653 Town Center, Phase II; (ii) \$3.7 million related to Arlington Medical Properties; (iii) \$614,000 related to Spring Valley Medical Properties; (iv) \$2.4 million related to Sierra Medical Properties, and; (v) \$220,000 related to Gold Shadow Properties.
-The \$3.7 million letter of credit for Arlington Medical Properties is related to our construction commitment to Arlington Medical Properties, of which a net of \$5.0 million has been funded.
-The \$2.4 million letter of credit for Sierra Medical Properties is the remainder under our construction commitment to Sierra Medical Properties, of which \$2.6 million has been funded.

-Subsequent to June 30, 2006, we have added two additional standby letters of credit consisting of a \$6.0 million letter of credit related to our construction commitment to Centennial Medical Properties (none of which has been funded) and a \$5.4 million letter of credit related to our construction commitment to Canyon Healthcare Properties (none of which has been funded).
+As of September 30, 2006, we were party to certain off balance sheet arrangements consisting of standby letters of credit and construction commitments.
+Our outstanding letters of credit at September 30, 2006 totaled \$18.9 million consisting of: (i) \$554,000 related to 653 Town Center, Phase II; (ii) \$901,000 related to Arlington Medical Properties; (iii) \$614,000 related to Spring Valley Medical Properties; (iv) \$1.3 million related to Sierra Medical Properties; (v) \$220,000 related to Gold Shadow Properties, (vi) \$6.0 million related to Centennial Medical Properties; (vii) \$5.4 million related to Canyon Healthcare Properties; and, (viii) \$3.9 million related to Palmdale Medical Properties.
+The \$901,000 letter of credit for Arlington Medical Properties is related to our construction commitment to Arlington Medical Properties, of which a net of \$5.0 million has been funded.
+The \$1.3 million letter of credit for Sierra Medical Properties is the remainder under our construction commitment to Sierra Medical Properties, of which \$3.1 million has been funded.
+The \$6.0 million letter of credit is related to our construction commitment to Centennial Medical Properties of which \$53,000 has been funded.
+The \$5.4 million letter of credit is related to our construction commitment to Canyon Healthcare Properties of which \$67,000 has been funded.
+The \$4.3 million letter of credit is related to our construction commitment to the Palmdale Medical Plaza of which \$86,000 has been funded.